-4700 World Geography 7
+4700 World Studies 7 1 Year

-Students will develop critical thinking and problem solving skills as they investigate the physical geography, climate, economy, culture, political systems and demographics of the Western World.
-Major local, national and world events will be emphasized throughout the year.
+Students will develop critical thinking and problem-solving skills as they examine specific historical ideas, beliefs, and themes while analyzing how individuals and societies have changed over time.
+Students will further develop understanding of fundamental geographic concepts and processes, economic reasoning, and demographics of the world.
+Major significant local, national, and world events will be utilized throughout the course.